ShuxiangCao/Antinvader/README.md

 ## How to use it

-There is a demo program here, you can have a peek on it.
+Use the inf file to load the driver then there is a demo program here showing how to control the driver. you may have a peek on it.

 ## About the language